aebtehaj/Hydrologic_Design_Notebook/README.md

 #  An Introduction to Hydrologic Science and Design
+By Mohammadali Olyaei and Ardeshir Ebtehaj -- July 2024

-This repository contains my Pyhton lecture notes.
+This repository contains the Jupyter Notebook of lecture notes.
 Numerous references are used to produce these lecture notes.

 <p align="center">
   <img width=30% height=30% src="https://user-images.githubusercontent.com/46690843/202560451-a55bc779-0df9-44e8-8429-ebaeb156a4a1.gif">